-The answers to these questions should always start with your audience, although you shouldn’t be afraid to add some of your own style.
-Think about how you want your customers to view your brand, and how you can craft menu items to feed into that image.
+The answers to these questions should always start with your audience, although you shouldn’t be afraid to add your style.
+Think about how you want your customers to view your brand and how you can craft menu items to feed into that image.

-If you’re looking to hear from an experienced operator, here is a video from our chat with one of our awesome PourMyBeer family members: Jim Wright, the Director of Operations and Industry Consultant at Stanley Beer Hall and several other restaurants in the Denver area.
+If you’re looking to hear from an experienced operator, here is a video from our Fireside Chat with one of our PourMyBeer family members: Jim Wright, the Director of Operations and Industry Consultant at four self-pour locations.

 Do I Have the Budget to Start a Kitchen?

 Something else to keep in mind is the start-up costs associated with a kitchen.
-Obviously, starting an operation such as a self-pour taproom or brewery without a kitchen will be much cheaper.
-A full set of kitchen equipment alone can cost tens of thousands of dollars depending on what you need.
+Starting an operation such as a self-pour taproom or brewery without a kitchen will be much cheaper.
+A full set of kitchen equipment alone can cost tens of thousands of dollars, depending on what you need.

 This will have a big impact on the cost of goods sold.
 If you want to be profitable, your food costs should stay between 28% and 32%.